BorisTheBrave/sylves/docs/articles/grids/cubegrid.md

 `CubeRotation` supports rotations on all three axes, so there are 48 possible values (of which 24 are various reflections).

-CubeGrid can also represent cuboids, just use the constructor which accepts a Vector3 cellSize.
+CubeGrid can also represent cuboids, just use the constructor which accepts a `Vector3 cellSize`.

 ## Cell co-ordinates